akbinod/akbinod.Tuner/README.md

 You cannot mix Tuner with partials and decorators (things blow up unperdictably) - just the func please.

-Besides the above, it's all pretty much the same.
-You do have access to a few additional methods, and the docstrings should explain those.
 Some of the gains are:
 <ul>
 <li>Being able to tune hyper-parameters without having them be parameters to your function.
 This keeps your signatures what your auto-grader expects, which is always pleasant when you have just one auto grader submission left until 3:00am :)</li>
 <li>Process a carousel of images, remembering settings between images.</li>